Cuchador/CSCE420/programming_assignment_2/README.md

 STEPS FOR RUNNING

-1. Run 'make' in the command line
-2. You can now run the code via the command line.
+1. You can now run the code via the command line.
-    - usage: ./DPLL <filename> <literal> [+UCH] [-FP]
+    - usage: python3 <filename> <literal>* [+UCH]
     - the literal(s) and the +UCH flag are optional, and you can as many literals as necessary, separated by a space
-    - I have also included another optional flag, -FP, that can be used if you only want the final model information (only the true symbols).
-It is set to false by default, as is the unit clause heuristic.
+    - Output will be in the command line by default
+    - All outputs are located in the transcripts folder

 Extra notes:
 1. If you have a .kb file, you must first convert it to cnf via the python script.